How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 "We can't show you our bank statements!
 That's ridiculous"

 "Why not?
-You're going to be asking to see mine, aren't you?"
+You're going to be asking to see mine, aren't you?
+And I only need to see your balance, not your transactions!"

 "What do you intend to do with my business post-acquisition?"